+34912901845 +34654503682

 History

-The Mediterranean has witnessed the evolution of civilizations that have marked the history of humanity.
-From the early Egyptian and Phoenician cultures to the rise of the Greek and Roman empires, this sea was the epicenter of trade, navigation, and cultural exchange among three continents: Europe, Asia, and Africa.
+The Mediterranean has been witness to the evolution of civilizations that have marked the history of humanity.
+From the first Egyptian and Phoenician cultures, until the rise of the Greek and Roman empires, this sea was the epicenter of commerce, navigation and cultural exchange between three continents: Europe, Asia and Africa.

-The trade routes turned it into a melting pot of ideas, religions, and technology, while its port cities, such as Alexandria, Carthage, and Rome, flourished as centers of power.
+The trade routes converted it into a melting pot of ideas, religions and technology, while its port cities, like Alexandria, Carthage and Rome, flourished as centers of power.

-Throughout the centuries, the Mediterranean was also the scene of wars and conquests, but it always maintained its role as a bridge between cultures and civilizations.
+Throughout the centuries, the Mediterranean also was a stage of wars and conquests, but always maintained its role as a bridge between cultures and civilizations.

 FOOD